ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/controllers.md

 .View();
 ```

 We now need to test the returned model.
 It should be the same as the one provided through the action parameter.
-If you look through the intellisense after the **"View"** call, you will not find anything related to models.
+If you look through the IntelliSense after the **"View"** call, you will not find anything related to models.
 The reason simple - model testing is available in a separate package which we will install in the next section.

-For now we will use the tools we already have imported in our test project.
+For now, let's use the tools we have already imported in our test project.
 Introducing the magical **"ShouldPassForThe<TWhateverYouLike>"** method!
 I know developers do not like magic code but this one is cool, I promise! :)

 Add the following lines to the test: